PhoebusSi/Alpaca-CoT/README.md

 ```
 python3 generate.py --size 7 --data cot
 ```
-More training details can be found [here](https://github.com/tloen/alpaca-lora) where we modified from.
+More details of instruction finetuing and inference can be found [here](https://github.com/tloen/alpaca-lora) where we modified from.
+Note that the folders `saved-xxx7b` are the save path for LoRA weights, and LLaMA weights are automatically downloaded from Hugging Face.

 ## Quantitative Analysis